-People often think that they’ll need to make a detailed presentation about why they deserve more money, but most of the time your request can be fairly brief.
-You do want to touch on why you think you’ve earned a raise — i.e., that your responsibilities and/or the level of your contributions has increased — but you don’t need to walk in with a PowerPoint and pages of notes.
-Most of the time, something like this is sufficient:
+Often when I coach people on how to ask for a raise, I discover that they assume they’ll need to make a detailed presentation about why they deserve more money.
+They’re always surprised — and relieved — when I tell them they probably won’t need to do that at all.
+Most of the time, a request for a raise can be fairly brief.
+You need a short explanation of why you’ve earned an increase — i.e., how your contributions have grown — but you don’t need to walk in with a PowerPoint and pages of notes.
+Usually, something like this is sufficient:

-“I really appreciate the opportunities you’ve given me for greater responsibilities, like X and Y. I’ve been getting great results in those areas over the last year and have exceeded the goals we’d created.
+“I really appreciate the opportunities you’ve given me to increase my responsibilities, like X and Y. I’ve been getting great results in those areas over the last year and have exceeded the goals we’d created.
 Could we talk about adjusting my salary to reflect this higher level of contribution?”

 “I’m hoping we can talk about my salary.
 It’s been a year since my last raise, and I’ve taken on a number of new responsibilities since then.
 I’m managing all our copywriters and was even able to smooth out that long-running issue with the design team, which ended up saving us a ton of time in the last few months.
 I think things are going really well, and I’d like to talk about increasing my pay to reflect this new work.”

 If you have a specific dollar figure in mind, it’s fine to name it (as in, “I’m hoping we can raise my salary to $X”).
 But it’s also okay not to start with a specific figure, although you should be prepared to be asked what you’re hoping for.